Olical/EventEmitter/README.md

  * [Simple][]
  * [RegExp DOM caster][]

-## Contributing (aim your pull request at the `develop` branch!)

-If you wish to contribute to the project then please commit your changes into the `develop` branch.
-All pull requests should contain a failing test which is then resolved by your additions.
-[A perfect example][example] was submitted by [nathggns][].

 ## Testing

 Tests are performed using [Mocha][] and [Chai][], just serve up the directory using your local HTTP server of choice ([http-server][] is probably a good choice) and open up `tests/index.html`.
 You can also use the server scripts in the `tools` directory.